DhruvaSambrani/tetra-turing-hunt-engine/docs/maps.md

 }
 ```

 If a surface file is created, it **must** have atleast these three properties, wherein `walkable` indicates whether the player can traverse over the tile.
-Additional properties may be added, accompanied by the code to handle these properties within the game to introduce new mechanics for these surfaces.
-(How?)
+Additional properties may be added, accompanied by the code to handle these properties within the game to introduce new mechanics for these surfaces by editing the `libs/surfaces.py`

 #### Decoration tiles

 Some surface tiles may serve a purely aesthetic purpose and it becomes cumbersome to create  `.surface` files for all such tiles.
 Such surfaces are classified as a `Decoration` which is assigned by default if the `.surface` file for a specific unicode character does not exist.

 The equivalent property list for any `<character>` which is a `Decoration` might look like so: